 A list of the principal companies in the Group is shown in Note 30.
+Companies in the Vimetco Group.
 Details of changes in the Group structure are reported in Note 26.
+Acquisitions and disposals of subsidiaries.

 The Group's parent is Vi Holding N.V., which controls 59.4% of votes of the Company and its registered office is at Landhuis Joonchi, Kaya Richard J. Beaujon Z./N, Curacao.
-The ultimate controlling entity in respect of 59.4% of the shares in the Company is Maxon Limited (Bermuda).
+The ultimate controlling entity in respect of 59.4% of the votes in the Company is Maxon Limited (Bermuda).

-These Consolidated Financial Statements were authorised for issue by the Board of Directors on 27 April 2015.
+These Consolidated Financial Statements were authorised for issue by the Board of Directors on 29 April 2016.

-2. Significant accounting policies
+Significant accounting policies